 4. Bullet From a Gun

-A bullet fired from a gun has very high kinetic energy, and, so, it can easily penetrate any object.
-This is because of a large amount of velocity possessed by the bullet.
-Although the mass of the bullet is less, its high speed renders double the amount of kinetic energy.
+A bullet fired from a gun has very high kinetic energy due to which it can easily penetrate any object.
+This is because of the large amount of velocity possessed by the bullet.

 5. Flying Airplane